 - Instant Potatoes: Cheap and quick.
 You’ll definitely want to spice these up to get that “complete meal” feel, but in a pinch nothing can beat a bag of mashed potatoes.
 You can find pouches of Idahoan instant potatoes in almost every grocery store, and even some gas stations, nationwide.

 - Instant Noodles: Ramen noodles have been a backcountry staple of thru hikers for years.
-I use this particularly brand of instant rice noodles as the point of departure for any number of noodle soups and backcountry “stir fry” recipes.
+I use this particular brand of instant rice noodles as the point of departure for any number of noodle soups and backcountry “stir fry” recipes.
 Make sure to read the labels carefully; if the directions require cooking for more than a minute or two, it’s unlikely to rehydrate well under the ‘add boiling water and wait’ method.

 Other light weight backpacking ingredients from the grocery store include: